hackclub/hackclub/workshops/login_auth/readme.md

 Run the following command to install firebase CLI
 `npm install -g firebase-tools`

-After installing CLI, headover your terminal to the directory where your webpage files is stored and run following commands:
+After installing CLI, move your terminal to directory where your webpage files are stored and run following commands:

-Run `firebase login` for login into firebase and after successfully login proceed with below commands.
+- Run `firebase login` for login into firebase and after successfully login proceed with below commands.

-Run `firebase init` for setting up project directory.
+- Run `firebase init` for setting up project directory.

 Follow the instructions on your terminal.